 - Review blueprints, building codes, or specifications to determine work details or procedures.

-What a Plumber Should Know
+Things a Plumber Should Know How to Do

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.